 When looking for places drain flies might be occupying, inspect air conditioners, stagnant, shallow water pools, bird baths, and sewage treatment facilities upwind.
-Adult drain flies prefer to fly with the wind, so you can find them in these areas upwind.
+Adult drain flies prefer to fly with the wind so that you can find them in these areas upwind.

 You can also find these little flies in the house and in storm drains, near compost piles, and decaying logs.
-The adult flies are to tiny, they can easily pass through ordinary window screening.
+The adult flies are too tiny.
+They can easily pass through ordinary window screening.

 Why Drain Flies Multiply Quickly

 Flies in your house reproduce in highly moist organic material or shallow, polluted water.
 They feed on decaying organic matter, water, moss, or mud.
 You are likely to spot adult drain flies inside basements, kitchens, or on bathroom walls.
 Other locations that are popular drain fly hangouts are plumbing fixtures and sewer drains.